← Writing

 I’m building a platform that connects project owners with their investor community.
 The funding mechanics were already in place — fiat payments, deal management, soft caps.
 What was missing was the on-chain layer: give investors proof of ownership as tradeable tokens, not just a database row.

-This sent me down the Soroban rabbit hole.
+That sent me down the Soroban rabbit hole.
 Here’s what I built and what I learned.

 Why Stellar, not Ethereum